slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On business and entrepreneurship

-Business exchanges value for money.<br>
+Business exchanges value for money.
 Focus on areas where you are motivated to add value AND there's demand.

 > *'What you need to start a new business: generosity.' -- Derek Sivers*